mbridak/not1mm/README.md

 The macros when used with voice, will also accept filenames of WAV files to play, excluding the file extension.
 The filename must be enclosed by brackets.
 For example `[CQ]` will play `cq.wav`, `[again]` will play `again.wav`.
 The wav files are stored in the operators personal data directory.
 The filenames must be in lowercase.
 See [Various data file locations](#various-data-file-locations) above for the location of your data files.
 For me, the macro `[cq]` will play `/home/mbridak/.local/share/not1mm/K6GTE/cq.wav`

 **The current wav files in place are not the ones you will want to use.
-They sound like some little kid.** You can use something like Audacity to record new wav files in your own voice.
+They sound like an idiot.** You can use something like Audacity to record new wav files in your own voice.

 Aside from the `[filename]` wav files, there are also NATO phonetic wav files for each letter and number.
 So if your macro key holds `{HISCALL} {SNT} {SENTNR}` and you have entered K5TUX in callsign field during CQ WW SSB while in CQ Zone 3.
 You'll here Kilo 5 Tango Uniform X-ray, 5 9 9, 3.
-Hopefully not in a little kids voice.
+Hopefully not in an idiots voice.

 ## cty.dat and QRZ lookups for distance and bearing